fghaas/taiga-ansible/README.md

   self-signed certificates only; there is no provision for Let’s Encrypt (`certbot`) certificate automation yet.

+In addition, you should be aware that the variable defaults for `taiga_backend_host`, `taiga_events_host` and `taiga_frontend_host` assume that you operate a single Taiga environment from your inventory.
+If you want to manage several Taiga instances, then you should

+* create a separate inventory for each, *or*
+* manage everything in a single inventory, but override these three variables for each of your instances, *or*
+* manage everything in a single inventory and write your own playbook, so that the roles are mapped to different group names than in `taiga.yml`.

 ## License

 Like Taiga itself, these playbooks are licensed under the AGPL 3.0;